ceph/ceph/doc/cephadm/adoption.rst

    This will perform a ``cephadm check-host`` on each host before adding it;
    this check ensures that the host is functioning properly.
-The IP address argument is required only if DNS does not allow you to connect to each host by its short name.
+The IP address argument is recommended; if not provided, then the host name will be resolved via DNS.

 #.
 Verify that the adopted monitor and manager daemons are visible: